TannerPerrien/meethue.co/_guides/bloom-vs-iris.md

 The shells on these lights are considerably different.
 The Bloom is discreet while the Iris is bulbous and flashy.
 If you want the fixture to blend in, the Bloom is around 30% smaller than the Iris and has its power cord positioned towards the light/subject so that it is easier to conceal.
 The Iris on the other hand has the power cord positioned away from the light and in the way.

-Bottom line: If you're looking for a light that is subtle and easier to conceal, and you don't need to hit a huge wall, go with the Bloom.
+Bottom line: If you're looking for a light that is subtle and easy to conceal, and you don't need to hit a huge wall, go with the Bloom.
 If you need to put a larger splash of color on the wall or you want a light fixture that stands out, the Iris is for you!
+If you're looking for a second opinion, see this [discussion on reddit][reddit].

 <div class="row">
 <div class="col-sm-12">